 (2) Upon the request of a requestor who is denied access to data, the responsible authority shall certify in writing that the request has been denied and cite the specific statutory section, temporary classification, or specific provision of federal law upon which the denial was based.

 c.
 The requested data does exist and provide arrangements for inspection of the data, identify when the data will be available for pick-up, or indicate that the data will be sent by mail.
-If the requestor does not appear at the time and place established for inspection of the data or the data is not picked up within ten (10) business days after the requestor is notified, the school district will conclude that the data is no longer wanted and will consider the request closed.
+If the requestor does not appear at the time and place established for inspection of the data or the data is not picked up within ten (10) business days after the requestor is notified, the charter school will conclude that the data is no longer wanted and will consider the request closed.

-2. The school district’s response time may be affected by the size and complexity of the particular request, including necessary redactions of the data, and also by the number of requests made within a particular period of time.
+2. The charter school’s response time may be affected by the size and complexity of the particular request, including necessary redactions of the data, and also by the number of requests made within a particular period of time.

-3. The school district will provide an explanation of technical terminology, abbreviations, or acronyms contained in the responsive data on request.
+3. The charter school will provide an explanation of technical terminology, abbreviations, or acronyms contained in the responsive data on request.

-4. The school district is not required by the MGDPA to create or collect new data in response to a data request, or to provide responsive data in a specific form or arrangement if the school district does not keep the data in that form or arrangement.
+4. The charter school is not required by the MGDPA to create or collect new data in response to a data request, or to provide responsive data in a specific form or arrangement if the charter school does not keep the data in that form or arrangement.

-5. The school district is not required to respond to questions that are not about a particular data request or requests for data in general.
+5. The charter school is not required to respond to questions that are not about a particular data request or requests for data in general.

 V. REQUEST FOR SUMMARY DATA